CraigChantre/Visual-Tracker-and-Classifier/README.md

     Ensure your webcam is connected, or modify the script to use a video file.

-Examples

-Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with any improvements or bug fixes.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact

-For any questions or suggestions, feel free to reach out or open an issue on GitHub.

 Feel free to adjust the placeholders, such as yourusername and path_to_example_image_or_gif, to match your repository's details.